-Greenstar 2000 System
+Greenstar 2000 Combi

 If you can't find your manual, most manufacturers will have an online copy available to download on their websites.

-Read on find out the most common faults your boiler may develop, and how much you should expect to pay for common repairs.
+To help with diagnosis and prepare you for the likely cost of putting problems right, we've outlined the most common faults your boiler may develop, and how much you should expect to pay for common repairs.

 The majority of serious boiler faults are hard for a layman to diagnose, and if you're not a trained heating professional you should never attempt any repairs that involve removing the boiler casing.
 It's dangerous to do so and also invalidates any warranty you may have remaining on the boiler.